numbbo/coco/docs/coco-doc/source/index.rst

 Aggregation
 ------------

-A typical benchmark suite consists of about 20 to 100 functions with 5 to 15 instances for each function.
+A typical benchmark suite consists of about 20--100 functions with 5--15 instances for each function.
 For each instance, up to about 100 targets are considered for the performance assessment.
 This means we want to consider at least :math:`20\times5=100`, and up to :math:`100\times15\times100=150\,000` runtimes for the performance assessment.
 To make them amenable to the experimenter, we need to summarize these data.

-Our idea behind an aggregation is to make a statistical summary over a set or subset of "problems of interested" for which we assume a uniform distribution of this set.
-From a practical perspective this means that we assume to have no simple way to distinguish between these problems to begin with (select an optimizer).
+Our idea behind an aggregation is to make a statistical summary over a set or subset of *problems of interested* for which we assume a uniform distribution over this subset.
+From a practical perspective this means to assume to have no simple way to distinguish between these problems (and select an optimization algorithm accordingly) and that we are likely to face each of them with similar probability.
+We do not aggregate over dimension, because dimension can and should be used for algorithm selection.

-.. todo: we prefer/have adopted data profiles over performance profiles

 ..
 Note::

-  - we do not integrate over dimension
   - two ways: ECDFs and ERTs.
+  - ECDFs: we prefer/have adopted data profiles over performance profiles
   - Missing values can be integrated over simulated restarts (see above) [BBO2016perf]_.
   - interpretation of aggregations, like that we draw a problem uniform at random (over all problems or over all instances), but see also [BBO2016perf]_.